How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 The Bottom Line: You Can Grow Pest-Free Indoors

-Growing microgreens indoors—even in an apartment or home—is absolutely achievable without constant pest problems.
+Growing microgreens indoors, even in an apartment or home, is absolutely achievable without constant pest problems.
 The key is understanding that fungus gnats are attracted to specific conditions:

 Want to learn more about growing microgreens successfully indoors?
 Check out our Microgreen Masterclass for comprehensive techniques, or explore our complete selection of growing supplies designed for clean, efficient indoor cultivation.
+For a deeper dive into all things microgreen education, start with our best microgreen growing advice and resources hub.

 Have you dealt with fungus gnats in your microgreen setup?
 Share your prevention strategies in the comments below!